 What really sets Whitby aside from the many seaside towns of England is its locality and relationship with the surrounding countryside.
 To Whitby's eastern seaward side lies the heritage coast, a coastline known famously for its preservation of dinosaur footprints, and prehistoric fossils.
 Inland, to its western side, lies the North York Moors National Park.
 As an area of vast moorland and dales, its stunning natural beauty makes it a mecca for amateur and serious ramblers alike.
 But take heed, there's no need to venture too far out of Whitby to get the satisfaction of travelling through this idyllic countryside.

-Robin Hoods Bay lies only six miles from the seaside town of Whitby, and the route between the two offers its own sensory delights, whether walked, driven, or cycled.
-Robin Hoods Bay, or Bay Town to the locals, is a small fishing village that picturesquely lies between two steep cliffs.
-With a rich history of its own, breathtaking scenery and cottages that stand unchanged by the hands of time, the journey between Whitby and Robin Hoods Bay is not one to be missed.
+Robin Hood's Bay, or Bay Town to the locals, is a small fishing village that picturesquely lies between two steep cliffs.
+With a rich history of its own, breathtaking scenery and cottages that stand unchanged by the hands of time, the journey between Whitby and Robin Hood's Bay is not one to be missed.

 With only the path beneath your feet, a sea breeze to your left and the rolling farmland pastures to your right, walking is a perfect way to make the journey between Whitby and Robin Hoods Bay.

 Each twist and turn of this coastal path brings a fresh new look of the cliffs and the sea, a picture-postcard view that is ever-changing with every step.
 At six miles long, this section of the Cleveland Way will take around three hours to complete.
 It is advisable to wrap up warm and appropriate footwear is a must – you're right next to the North Sea, after all!
 As you draw ever closer to the end of the walk and turn that final corner, Robin Hood's bay will appear majestically in front of you.
 If you are brave enough to walk this path during winter you will be rewarded with snowy peaks that gaze down on the bay.
 This view alone makes the walk worth every step.
-Why not reward yourself with a well-deserved pint or a bite to eat in one of the many country pubs overlooking Robin Hoods Bay.
+Why not reward yourself with a well-deserved pint or a bite to eat in one of the many country pubs overlooking Robin Hood's Bay.
 Give those tired legs a rest and take the quick bus ride back to Whitby.
+For more information on this walking route, click here.

 The easiest way to start your route is to exit the road at Southend Gardens, a road running out of the centre of Whitby.
 Leaving the sound of traffic behind you, and instantly hugged in by nature, the path ahead is clear with only coppiced woodland on either side.
 After half a mile the trees on both sides gradually ebb away, revealing the jaw-dropping sight of the Larpool Viaduct.
 Cycling across the viaduct you are treated to some of the most beautiful views of the River Esk and the surrounding valleys of Whitby below.
 You will be crossing a piece of English cultural history.
 The viaduct is mentioned in Bram Stokers gothic novel “Dracula”, and has also been a location for many British television dramas.